Colo River: Course

 Parts of the area surrounding the river, including both the Blue Mountains National Park and the Wollemi National Park have received World Heritage listing, due in part to the discovery of the Wollemi Pine, often described as a 'living fossil' from the age of the dinosaurs.
 The Colo River gorge contains many boulder-rapids that alternate with deep pools.
 Even though this area is relatively close to the Sydney metropolitan area, the Colo River flows through the largest wilderness area in New South Wales.
 Local volunteer bush regeneration groups such as the "Friends of the Colo" have been helping eradicate invasive exotic weeds in the area surrounding the river.

 History

-The traditional custodians of the land surrounding the Colo River are the Australian Aboriginal peoples of the Darug nation.
+The traditional custodians of the land surrounding the Colo River are the Australian Aboriginal peoples of the Dharug and Darkinjung nations.

-The area of the lower Colo River was first explored by Europeans in June 1789 by Governor Phillip and settlement commenced from the early 1800s via land grants, that were significantly expanded from 1833.
-The Colo River was an important transport corridor in the period before motor vehicles, with produce and goods transported down the Hawkesbury River to Sydney.
+The area of the lower Colo River was first explored by Europeans in June 1789 by Governor Phillip.
+Settlement commenced there from the early 1800s via land grants.
+However, the first recorded European exploration of the forty kilometres of rugged gorge further upstream did not occur until 1831-33, when surveyor Frederick D'Arcy was tasked with mapping the area.
+In the 1880s it was proposed to build a railway line up the river, and its tributary the Capertee River, as an alternative to the established line over the Blue Mountains.
+A survey track was built all the way up the river, but the plan was abandoned.

 Recreation

-Bushwalking, canoeing, fishing, and accommodation retreats are all popular recreation activities along various parts of the Colo River.
+Bushwalking, canoeing, packrafting, fishing, and accommodation retreats are all popular recreation activities along various parts of the Colo River.